ramulugiragani/githutest03/doc/api/n-api.md

   Returns napi\_ok if the API succeeded.

 This API sets a named property on a JavaScript object, treating '\0' characters as values rather than terminators.
-This allows for more flexible property names, especially when dealing with virtual module names or other scenarios where '\0' characters are used as part of the name.

 ### Functions to convert from Node-API to C types